vossisboss/tutorial-series/Create-footer-for-all-pages.md

 `@register.inclusion_tag("base/includes/footer_text.html", takes_context=True)` is a decorator that registers an inclusion tag named `get_footer_text`. `"base/includes/footer_text.html"` is the template path that you'll use to render the inclusion tag. `takes_context=True ` indicates that the context of your `footer_text.html` template will be passed as an argument to your inclusion tag function.

-The `get_footer_text` inclusion tag function takes a single argument named `context. `context` represents the template context where you will use the tag.
+The `get_footer_text` inclusion tag function takes a single argument named `context`. `context` represents the template context where you will use the tag.

 `footer_text = context.get("footer_text", "")` tries to retrieve a value from the context using the key `footer_text`.
 The `footer_text` variable stores any retrieved value.
 If there is no `footer_text` value within the context, then the variable stores an empty string `""`.